 How much do we have to trek each day?

 We will cover anywhere between 8-15kms a day barring the days left out for sightseeing, travelling and other tourist activities.

 For girls, trekking is extremely safe.
 The trekking company has highest regards for women safety and will ensure that they're safe during the entire trek.
 If there is only one girl in the trip, then she will be provided with single tent to sleep alone.
 If there are more girls, then they can sleep under one tent.
 Always make sure that you are never left on your own.
 Understand your pace and be with the group.

-When is the best time do this trek?
+When is the best time do Malan Village trek?

 The best time to go is from April to June.

 What level of fitness is expected from me?

 This trek is fairly easy.
 But it makes a lot of sense to spend some time before coming on a trekking holiday getting some additional exercise.
 The fitter you are, after all, the more enjoyable you will find the experience.
 For this trip you need to be aerobically fit and also comfortable with walking up to 7 hours on some days.

 What all things I should carry for Malana trek?